burst-apps-team/burst-wiki/the-burst-api.md

 -   *longId* (S) is the signed long integer (8-bytes) representation of the ID used internally, returned as a string
 -   *requestProcessingTime* (N) is the API request processing time (in millisec)

-**Note:** Java does not support unsigned integers, so any unsigned ID (such as a block ID) visible in the [NRS client](burst-client-interface.md) is represented internally as a signed integer.
+**Note:** Java does not support unsigned integers, so any unsigned ID (such as a block ID) visible in the [BRS client](burst-client-interface.md) is represented internally as a signed integer.

 **Example:** Refer to [Long Convert](the-burst-api-examples-long-convert.md) example.